CS2102-2021-S1/CS2102_2021_S1_41/README.md

 1. Existence and identity of Leave(weak entity) depends on the existence of Care_Takers(owning entity)

+1. Full-time Care_Takers can take care of up to 5 pets at a time

+1. Care_Takers cannot bid or rate themselves

 ### 3. Non-trivial constraints with triggers